Languages of Morocco: Judeo-Spanish

 After the expulsion of the Jews from Spain in 1492, thousands of Sephardic Jews took refuge in Morocco.
 The Jews of Portugal were similarly expelled in 1496.
 They spoke Old Spanish, Portuguese, Judeo-Catalan, Judeo-Aragonese and other Romance languages.
 Mixing in Morocco and influenced by local Arabic, their language became Haketia (with an offshoot in Oran, now part of Algeria).
 Unlike other Judeo-Spanish dialects, Haketia did not develop a literature and, during colonization, North African Sephardim adopted Spanish and French.
-Emigration to Spain, Iberoamerica, and Israel has significantly reduced the number of speakers of Haketia.
+Emigration to Spain, the Americas, and Israel has significantly reduced the number of speakers of Haketia.